Aid Trucks Roll Into Gaza As Dispute Over Hostage Bodies Is Paused

 Later phases of the truce call for Hamas to disarm and cede power, which it has so far refused to do.
 It has launched a security crackdown, parading its power in Gaza through public executions and clashes with local clans.

-The deal also requires Israel to return the bodies of 360 Palestinian militants killed in battle.
-The first group of 45 was handed over on Tuesday and were being identified, said Palestinian health authorities.
+The deal also requires Israel to return the bodies of 360 Palestinians.
+The first group of 45 was handed over on Tuesday and the bodies were being identified, said Palestinian health authorities.

 The war has caused a humanitarian catastrophe in Gaza, with nearly all inhabitants driven from their homes, a global hunger monitor saying famine was present in the enclave and health authorities overwhelmed.